vkhazin/elasticsearch-courseware/content/chapter-07/Timelion.md

 * Combined data retrieval, time series combination and transformation, plus visualization
 * Pulling data from ElasticSearch: .es(*)
 * Can pull data from from external source <a href="https://datahelpdesk.worldbank.org/knowledgebase/articles/898590-api-country-queries" target="_blank">World Bank</a>
-* Functionality is so new/raw - can almost smell the fresh paint